Upcoming programs

 In her role Renee serves on multiple boards and organizations serving older adults and youth.
 She facilitates the Mental Health Collaborative and the Mental Health School Coalition and serves on the Rappahannock Roundtable.
 Renee has also worked as an Emergency Mental Health Clinician and Suicide Prevention Specialist with Rappahannock Rapidan Community Services and a volunteer EMT.
 She is a current board member of Mental Health America of Virginia, and Aging Together.
 Renee holds a degree in psychology from William and Mary and a Master of Education in Counseling from UVA.

-• 4/14/26 - Dementia Friends Info Session
+• 4/14/26 - Dementia Friends Info Session / Virtual

 April 14, 2026 / Noon - 1:00pm